AndreyKoudr/TCAD/README.md

 ======

 Curves of various kinds, parametric, dependent of one parameter U. Most operations are linearised.
-Some operations are some n-squared (yet).
+Some operations are n-squared (yet).

 <B>Files</B><br />